-Different levels of blurring of this Space Shuttle image were applied to investigate at which level of sharpness certain
+Different levels of blurring of this Space Shuttle image were applied to learn at which level of sharpness certain minor details

-details remain visible.
-The image was taken on April 19, 2010 through a manually tracked 10 inch Newtonian reflector
+remain visible.
+The image was taken in good atmospheric conditions through a manually tracked 10 inch Newtonian reflector

 The Space Shuttle Orbiter was an amazing spacecraft as it looked actually like an aircraft.
 Only a small number of people have been aware of the visibility of the Space Shuttle in the night sky and only a limited group of astronomers have ever observed it consciously.
 For the naked eye, the Shuttle was sometimes visible as a bright satellite, comparable to a less favorable and dimmer pass of the ISS.
 In some occasions it created a remarkable show when it flew in tandem with the ISS just before or just after a docking.
 The Shuttle could be easily recognized as the dimmer component of the pair.
 In less favorable passes, and when it was flying solo, the Shuttle sometimes looked naked eye like an average satellite.
 Only a minimal number of detailed photographs of the Space Shuttle have been taken from the ground until it retired in 2011.
 The main reason for that is the limited group of astrophotographers that is involved in high resolution imaging of artificial satellites.
 A secondary reason is that telescopic spacecraft imaging by amateurs was almost not possible until the digital photography era and this era only partially overlaps with the Space Shuttle era.